via Cargo

-bandwhich is a CLI network monitoring utility that provides real-time visualization of network bandwidth usage broken down by process, connection, and remote IP/hostname.
-It works by sniffing network packets on a specified interface and cross-referencing the data with system process information to show which applications are consuming bandwidth and where they're connecting to.
+bandwhich is a network monitoring CLI tool that displays real-time network utilization broken down by process, connection, and remote IP/hostname.
+It sniffs network packets on a specified interface and cross-references packet data with system process information using /proc on Linux, lsof on macOS, or WinAPI on Windows.
+The tool attempts reverse DNS lookups to resolve IP addresses to hostnames on a best-effort basis.

 # via Cargo